kimmelsg/cj-temporal-models/README.md

 ```

 The $temporalParentColumn is the field name of the column that ties the Temporal Models together.
 For example, if the
-Model is a commission rate then the $temporalParentColumn might 'representative_id'.
+model is a commission rate then the $temporalParentColumn might 'representative_id'.

 ## Usage

 ###### Creating Temporal Models
 When a Temporal Model is created it automatically resolves any scheduling conflicts.
-If the created Model overlaps with
+If the created model overlaps with
-a scheduled Model then the scheduled model will be removed.
-Any already started Models will have their
+a scheduled model then the scheduled model will be removed.
+Any already started models will have their
-valid_end set to the valid_start of the Model that is being created.
+valid_end set to the valid_start of the model that is being created.
 Temporal Models cannot be created in the
 past.

 ###### Updating Temporal Models